💳 Finance & Banking

 Wise — Low-cost international transfers

-Transfers at the mid-market exchange rate with transparent fees (typically 0.4–1%).
+Transfers at the mid-market exchange rate with transparent fees that vary by corridor and amount.
 Supports 50+ currencies.
-Most expats use Wise for regular transfers home.
 The Wise multi-currency account also gives you local bank details in SGD, GBP, USD and more.

 🌐 wise.com/sg